maarten-vandeperre/developer-hub-training-exercises/custom-dynamic-plugins/README.md

 The frontend plugin can now be bootstrapped.
 Run `yarn new` and select `plugin`.
 When prompted for a name, specify `simple-chat`  This will generate some starting frontend code and add this plugin as a dependency to `packages/app/package.json`.
 The `yarn new` script in this case will also update `packages/app/src/App.tsx` to define a new `Route` component for the new plugin.

+[optional]
 However a link to the plugin still needs to be added to the application's main navigation.
 Do this by editing `packages/app/src/components/Root/Root.tsx` and adding a new `SidebarItem` underneath the existing entry for "Create...":

 ```typescript